 Despite advances in stem cell transplants over the last 30 years, there are no approved treatments for adenovirus, which can be rapidly fatal in immunocompromised patients with

 disease.
 Cytomegalovirus (CMV) remains one of the leading causes of death in the first year following a transplant.
 Among stem cell transplant recipients, co-infection with multiple dsDNA viruses is common, and is associated with higher mortality.

 Additionally, among stem cell and solid organ transplant recipients, approximately 15 to 20 percent are diagnosed with norovirus within the first year after transplant, a diagnosis that has been associated with chronic diarrhea, electrolyte disturbances and graft rejection.

 Our lead product candidate, brincidofovir, is a clinical-stage nucleotide analog that has shown broad spectrum in vitro antiviral activity against the most important DNA viruses that affect humans, including adenovirus, the virus that causes smallpox (Variola) and cytomegalovirus (CMV).
 Brincidofovir tablets, oral suspension and intravenous formulations are in development.

 Brincidofovir and Transplant Patients

-In 2011, Chimerix received a grant of $81 million from the Biomedical Advanced Research and Development Authority (BARDA) to continue exploring the development of brincidofovir (CMX001) as a medical countermeasure to treat potential smallpox outbreaks in the event of a bioterror attack or accidental release.
-If successful, brincidofovir could be an important contribution to U.S. national security and public health preparedness for the treatment of smallpox—a virus for which there is no approved treatment.
+In 2011, Chimerix received a grant of $81 million from the U.S. Biomedical Advanced Research and Development Authority (BARDA) to continue exploring the development of brincidofovir (CMX001) as a medical countermeasure to treat potential smallpox outbreaks in the event of a bioterror attack or accidental release.
+If successful, brincidofovir could be an important contribution to the U.S. national security and public health preparedness for the treatment of smallpox—a virus for which there is no approved treatment.